sequelize/doc/views/documentation/sections/associations/many_to_many.md

 #### Many-To-Many associations | Many-To-Many

-Many-To-Many associations are connecting sources with multiple targets.
+Many-To-Many associations are used to connect sources with multiple targets.
 Furthermore the targets can also have connections to multiple sources.

 ```js
 // again the Project association to User